modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 .. code-block:: ini

-  springboard = 1
+  display_type = "springboard"

-The springboard property is a boolean that controls whether the home screen displays like a grid of icons (true) or a list of items (false).
+The display type property is a value that controls whether the home screen displays like a grid of icons ("springboard") or a list of items ("list").

 ---------------------
 Module list and order